 1. POS Software — Accounting

-Every restaurant has to consider their cash flow.
-Monthly in- and outgoings determine effective budgets.
-Working out profits from costs starting up a restaurant will require an estimate of sales.
-Total sales minus total costs is the profit.
+Every restaurant has to consider its cash flow.
+Monthly in and outgoings determine effective budgets.
+Working out profits from the costs of starting up a restaurant will require an estimate of sales.
+Total sales minus total costs are the profit.